-We plan three individual parent-teacher meetings per year, in September, January and June.
+We plan three individual parent-teacher learning conferences per year, in September, January and June.
 When advice or help from other specialists is desired, for example our Learning Leader, school coach or local health specialist, the teacher can realize that.
 During these meetings the progress of students will be discussed.
-Before the second (January) and third (June) meeting a written student progress report will be provided by the teacher.
+By the end of the year a written student progress report will be provided by the teacher.
+Parents have access throughout the year to Learning Ladders parents portal, so they are able to monitor their child's progress.